travigd/documentation/getting-started.md

 EventStore.SingleNode.exe --db ./db --log ./logs
 ```

 This will start the EventStore and will put the database in the path ./db and the logs in ./logs.
-You can view further command line options (there are many!) [here](Command-Line-Arguments).
+You can view further [command line arguments](http://docs.geteventstore.com/introduction/command-line-arguments) (there are many!).
 It is important to note that it is being run in an admin context because it will start a HTTP server through http.sys.
 If you were to be running in a more permanent situation you would probably want to provide for an ACL in windows such as:

 ```
 netsh http add urlacl url=http://+:2113/ user=DOMAIN\username